scify/Crowdsourcing-Platform/README.md

 - Questionnaires with and without login: Questionnaires can be responded anonymously or eponymoysly
 - The questionnaires can be automatically translated via google translations (to facilitate the manual translations)
 - The citizen responses are automatically translated via google translations  (and at the results you can see both the original and the translated)
-- Setting targets for goals to be reached
+- Setting targets for goals (number of responses needed for the questionnaire) to be reached
 - Gamifications elements: The platform motivates users to respond to questionnaires or invite others to respond
 - Mailchimp integration: All the email of registered users are collected to a mailchimp list
 - Google Analytics integration (with anonymized settings turned on) with custom events: We track anonymously people who do actions in the website